roy-dg/pgp-encrypted-imap-to-s3-backup/README.md

   again later — it's non-destructive (see the troubleshooting notes on `growpart`/`resize2fs` from setup).
 - IAM instance profile: `mailbox-backup-profile`
+- Only allow your own IP to connect (other inbound connections to be rejected)
 - Under "Advanced → Shutdown behavior," confirm it's set to **Stop** (this is the default for EBS-backed instances, but worth double-checking)